-Single/Multi - Switch between playing back one audio file at a time versus multiple files simultaneously.

-Loop - Turns looping on or off for all lanes.

-Go To Beginning - Instantly go to the beginning of all files.

-Time/Tracks display - Displays the current time, in hours / minutes / seconds / hundredths of a second, as well as the number of tracks (channels) loaded with audio files.

-Play/Pause - Start or pause file playback.
+- 1. Single/Multi Switch between playing back one audio file at a time versus multiple files simultaneously. - 2.
+Loop Turns looping on or off for all lanes. - 3.
+Go To Beginning Instantly go to the beginning of all files. - 4.
+Time/Tracks display Displays the current time, in hours/minutes/ seconds/hundredths of a second, as well as the number of tracks (channels) loaded with audio files. - 5.
+Play/Pause Start or pause file playback.
 (Note: The "pause" function does not return the file to the beginning; it simply pauses it wherever it is.
-Clicking on the button a second time resumes playback from the point at which it was stopped.)

-Sync - When turned on (lit green), Gig Performer will play and pause the Audio File Player automatically when its global Play/Stop button is engaged.
-This allows you to begin playback of audio files at the same time you start a drum machine emulation plugin, for example.

-Load Full Directory - Loads a full directory of audio files at once, up to the number of available (empty) lanes.
-If, for example, you have six empty lanes and you try loading eight files using this button, only the first six files will get loaded, into lanes 3-8.

-Metronome - Clicking on this icon provides a number of additional controls that allow you to create a MIDI click track in sync with the tempo of your Master track.
-See the next page for more information.
+Clicking on the button a second time resumes playback from the point at which it was stopped.) - 6.
+Sync When turned on (lit green), Gig Performer will play and pause the Audio File Player automatically when its global Play/Stop button is engaged.
+This allows you to begin playback of audio files at the same time you start a drum machine emulation plugin, for example. - 7.
+Load Full Directory Loads a full directory of audio files at once, up to the number of available (empty) lanes.
+If, for example, you have six empty lanes and you try loading eight files using this button, only the first six files will get loaded, into lanes 3 8.
+With this feature, you can create a directory with all of the files you will need, then load the entire player with them at the gig by invoking only a single command. - 8.
+Metronome Clicking on this icon provides a number of additional controls that allow you to create a MIDI click track in sync with the tempo of your Master track.
+See the MIDI metronome information for more details.